-Fine example of Willem Barentsz's map of the Polar regions, drawn from his observations during his third voyage of 1596-97, engraved by Van Deutecum for Linschoten's Navigatio . . .
+Willem Barentsz's Map of the Polar Regions, drawn from his observations during his third voyage of 1596-97 and engraved by Baptiste Van Deutecum.

-The Barentsz map of the polar regions is a major landmark in Arctic cartography, depicting the details of his third voyage to this region, made in 1596-7.
+The Barentsz map of the polar regions is a major landmark in Arctic cartography, depicting the details of his third voyage of 1596-7.
 After becoming stuck on the ice and being forced to winter in the Polar regions, Barentsz utilized his time to create an elaborate and highly decorative manuscript map depicting his observations.
-His map contains 34 illustrations of sea monsters, ships and whales and an island named "Polus Magnetis."
-The first edition of the map is extremely rare.
-Among other important firsts, the map is the first to depict Spitsbergen, shown as "Het Nieuwe Land" above Finmarchia.

-Willem Barentsz was a Dutch map maker and explorer.
+Willem Barentsz (c.
+1550-1597) was a Dutch map maker and explorer and one of the great pioneers of Arctic exploration.
 His first major work was an atlas of the Mediterranean, which he co-published with Petrus Plancius.
-Barentsz believed that the North Polar regions included a northeastern passage to the Pacific and that the Polar regions consisted of open waters above Siberia, due to the fact that they would be exposed to the sun 24 hours per day.
+Barentsz believed that the North Polar regions included a northeastern passage to the Pacific and that the polar regions consisted of open waters above Siberia, due to the fact that they would be exposed to the sun 24 hours per day.
 In the last decade of the 16th Century, Barentsz made 3 voyages to the North Polar regions.
 In June 1594, Barentsz led an expedition of 3 ships which sailed from Texel for the Kara Sea.
 On this voyage, the crew made the first ever encounter with a polar bear.
 Barentsz's first voyage reached the west coast of Novaya Zemlya.
 After coasting northward, the crew encountered large icebergs and were forced to turn back and return to Holland.

-In 1595, Prince Maurice of Orange commissioned a second Barentsz led expedition, which included 6 ships and a cargo of goods which were intended for trade with China.
+In 1595, Prince Maurice of Orange commissioned a second expedition led by Barentsz, which included 6 ships and a cargo of goods which were intended for trade with China.
 The expedition made several noteworthy encounters with Samoyed "wilde men" and polar bears, but was forced to turn back when they encountered a frozen Kara Sea.